skip to content

 00:12:32 - Anthony Campolo

-Yeah.
-But what's funny is their messages now come in on StreamYard.
-I just realized this because I was doing a stream yesterday.
-Someone commented on Twitter and it came in through StreamYard, so I went into Twitter and responded in the chat through my own account.
+Oh, X. Yeah.
+But what's funny is their messages now come in.
+On, on, on StreamYard.
+So I just re— I just realized this cause I was doing a stream yesterday for the first time.
+Someone commented on Twitter and it came in through StreamYard.
+And so I went into Twitter and responded in the chat through my own account.

 00:12:50 - Nick Taylor